About Fiona McAddy

 (2016) “Shaken Baby Syndrome” – Chambers Lecture Series

 R v MS (Isleworth Crown Court) – Defendant unanimously acquitted of attempted s.18 GBH.
 The Crown alleged that he had deliberately driven his car at his ex partner’s new boyfriend on an empty road.
-The jury accepted that it had been an accident.

 R v OV & Ors (Huntingdon Crown Court) – Led junior in case involving conspiracy to acquire criminal property.
 Case was noteworthy for its factual complexity.